U.S. News Rankings

 |School type||private, coed college|

 When applying to College of St. Rose, it's important to note the application deadline is rolling, and the early action deadline is December 1.
+Scores for either the ACT or SAT test are due February 1.
 The application fee at College of St. Rose is $40.
-It is selective, with an acceptance rate of 60.5 percent.
+It is selective, with an acceptance rate of 66.2 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at College of St. Rose is 14:1, and the school has 71.3 percent of its classes with fewer than 20 students.
-The most popular majors at College of St. Rose include: Education; Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; Psychology; and Health Professions and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 80.0 percent.
+The student-faculty ratio at College of St. Rose is 13:1, and the school has 67.8 percent of its classes with fewer than 20 students.
+The most popular majors at College of St. Rose include: Education; Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; Biological and Biomedical Sciences; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 79.8 percent.

 |Student gender distribution|